CharlesPlusC/MegaConstellationSSA/README.md

 username = your_email@email.com
 password = YourPassword
 ```
-5. Ensure that this file is in the .gitignore file so that it is not uploaded to the repository (it should be by default)
+5. Ensure that SLTrack.ini is in the .gitignore file so that it is not uploaded to the repository (it should be by default)

-6. Run the code in main.py for the full analysis
+6. Simply run main.py for the full analysis to run from start to finish.

 ## Information: